thaling8266/CrossFit-Inguz-Data/README.md

 This report uses data scraped from crossfitinguz.com.
 CrossFit Inguz publishes a WOD (Workout of the Day) to their website daily.
 The dataset for this report includes WOD data from 1/1/2020 to 2/28/2022 (790) days.

 I've used the Requests package for Python to make an HTTP GET request from crossfitinguz.com and the Beautiful Soup package to parse the html of the response.
-Lastly, I used pandas to wrangle the data into useable data sets to produce the visuals for this report.
+Next I used pandas to wrangle the data into useable data sets.
 This was done using Jupyter Notebook.
+Finally, the data was brought into Power BI to produce the visuals for this report.

 ## Documents: